flavio-fernandes/mqtt2kasa/README.md

     kitchen lights:
         host: 192.168.1.22
         topic: /kitchen/light_switch
-    # example where we indicate a specific poll interval
+    # example where we indicate a specific poll intervals
     pantry:
         alias: storage
         poll_interval: 120
+        emeter_poll_interval: 1800
 ```

 Devices are connected via **host** or discovered by Kasa via **alias**.
 There are more attributes